 Report authors working with OLAP data are exposed to the entire structure of the underlying data source.
 As such, they need a functional knowledge of concepts such as hierarchies, levels, members, attributes, sets and tuples.

 The gotcha with the report authoring learning curve is that traditional gestures and techniques from relational authoring will typically work up to a point.
-This can lead a developers to believe that there are no crucial differences between the relational and the dimensional authoring experience.
+This can lead developers to believe that there are no crucial differences between the relational and the dimensional authoring experience.
 Again, that’s true but only up to a point At this stage, authors will either expand their skills or assume that something is wrong with the tool and abandon its use.
-I encourage users to forge ahead adding dimensional authoring skills.
-Doing so will open a new world of potential for managed reporting as well as ad-hoc data discovery.
+We encourage users to forge ahead adding dimensional authoring skills.
+Doing so will open a new world of potential for managed reporting as well as ad hoc data discovery.

-If you’re ready to take your authoring skills to the next level, register for Cognos Analytics Dimensional Report Authoring, our two-day online class in which you can create dynamic reports against multidimensional data sources such as PowerCubes, DMR packages and TM1.
+If you’re ready to take your authoring skills to the next level, register for Cognos Analytics Dimensional Report Authoring, our two-day instructor-led, online class in which you can create dynamic reports against multidimensional data sources such as PowerCubes, DMR packages and TM1.

 The bottom line with OLAP, or multidimensional data, is the delivery of a data source that is either physically or virtually structured based on a multidimensional model of the underlying business requirements.
 A universal example of a dimension is time.
 To understand hierarchies, or levels of a dimension, think of time as a dimension of your analysis.
 When using a traditional calendar, think of all time as the root of the dimension.
-If we organize time by year, then logical design would result in year as the top level of this dimension.
+If you organize time by year, then logical design would result in year as the top level of this dimension.
 The next logical level might be quarter, then month, followed by week and then day.

 This modeling process is repeated across all other relevant analytical dimensions of a business.
 These logical hierarchies provide the ability to drill up or down from level-to-level.
 The underlying source data, whether it comes from traditional databases, flat files or other sources can be physically transformed into a new source, such as a PowerCube or reside as a logical design within the metadata, such as with a Framework Manager DMR.
 OLAP technologies also provide hybrid or in-memory options for deployment.

 In our training courses, we encounter students at all levels of experience who are building their querying and reporting skills following a traditional (relational) learning path.
-I always encourage analysts to build strong foundational skills starting with a relational background.
+We encourage analysts to build strong foundational skills starting with a relational background.
 However, in organizations that use OLAP sources as complimentary or primary sources of analysis, lacking knowledge of how to query from and report off of these structures is insufficient.
 Make sure your learning plan incorporates both relational and multidimensional concepts.